 How do I select my camera in the app?

-Your built-in camera and any available (i.e., connected) external cameras should be visible on the drop-down menu in the “Select your camera” step on the app.
+Your built-in camera and any available/compatible external cameras should be visible on a drop-down menu visible after clicking “Camera and Image Settings” during onboarding (the “Set up your board” step).
 If you don’t see the camera you’re looking for, try the following:

 - Check the connection for any external camera or even disconnect and reconnect the camera, to be sure.
 Then click “refresh” and check the drop-down menu again.